tommasomoretti/nameless-analytics-tables/README.md

       event_date DATE NOT NULL OPTIONS (description = 'Date of the request'), event_datetime DATETIME OPTIONS (description = 'Datetime of the request'), event_timestamp INT64 NOT NULL OPTIONS (description = 'Insert timestamp of the event'), processing_event_timestamp INT64 OPTIONS (description = ' Nameless Analytics Server-side Client Tag received event timestamp when hits are sent from a website or a Streaming Protocol request.
-Script start execution timestamp if hits are imported by Nameless Analytics Data Loader.'), event_origin STRING NOT NULL OPTIONS (description = '"Streaming Protocol" if the hit comes from streaming protocol, "Website" if the hit comes from browser, "Batch" if the hit comes from data_loader script'), job_id STRING OPTIONS (description = 'Job id for Streaming Protocol hits or Batch imports'), content_length INT64 OPTIONS (description = 'Size of the message body, in bytes'),
+Script start execution timestamp if hits are imported by Nameless Analytics Data Loader'), event_origin STRING NOT NULL OPTIONS (description = '"Streaming Protocol" if the hit comes from streaming protocol, "Website" if the hit comes from browser'), job_id STRING OPTIONS (description = 'Job id for Streaming Protocol'), content_length INT64 OPTIONS (description = 'Size of the message body, in bytes'),

       client_id STRING NOT NULL OPTIONS (description = 'Client ID'),